jorgegv/rage1/doc/MAPGEN.md

   can be considered a success, and otherwise report that some of the BTILEs could not be identified.
 Similar code to that of the SCREEN definition with digraphs, etc.

+### MAPGEN design hints for HOTZONE identification

+The main map will be processed by pixels.